lcvisser/mlbviewer-remote/README.md

 favorite or video-follow teams, these teams' broadcast will be shown.
 Otherwise, the home team's broadcast is shown.

-Execute 'start_mlbviewer' to launch mlbviewer.
+Execute 'start-mlbviewer' to launch mlbviewer.
 Use this to set up the mlbviewer configuration and to test your mplayer executable.

 Technical details